 CANTON, Mass. -- The server room at Casual Male's headquarters here looks almost empty.

 Getting to the few machines in the back corner of the room is like walking across an empty "football field," according to Dennis Hernreich, chief operating officer of the retailer, which specializes in clothes for big and tall men.
 That's because the company upgraded its infrastructure about five years ago, getting rid of its huge old mainframes in favor of modernized -- and space-efficient -- systems.
 The new systems now run Casual Male's specialized retail applications and support multi-channel sales through a Web site, a major catalog business, and 520 retail stores throughout the U.S., U.K. and Canada.
 But under the hood of these servers, something is missing.
 There's no data warehouse, no sophisticated business intelligence (BI) software -- and no dedicated IT team coding reports.
-That's because Hernreich has what he calls a "secret weapon" -- hosted,
+That's because Hernreich has what he calls a "secret weapon" -- hosted, on-demand BI.

 Increasingly, companies like Casual Male are turning to on-demand software for their BI needs, drawn by low start-up costs and minimal IT investment.